margaretmf/margaretmf.github.io/dataexperiments.md

 <img class="picture" src="count_of_genres_2017.jpg">
 <img class="picture" src="count_of_genres_2018.jpg">

 It's interesting to see trends in the genres I tend to read the most!
-With 71+ books of interest for 2019, there may exist ways to develop a prioritization engine using genres I more likely read and Amazon product ratings.
+With [71+ books of interest for 2019](https://margaretmf.github.io/readinglist), there may exist ways to develop a prioritization engine using genres I more likely read and Amazon product ratings (see [Amazon Scraper API](https://github.com/adamlwgriffiths/amazon_scraper)).
 This is something I will work on through Janaury/February 2019.

 <br>